Dispelling Factoring myths with 4Syte’s responsive invoice finance approach…

 There are still several myths and misconceptions surrounding the factoring sector.
-At, we believe that factoring in the right circumstances as the best finance and credit control option available to many businesses today.
+At 4Syte, we believe that factoring in the right circumstances is the best finance and credit control option available to many businesses today.
 So, let’s dispel a few of these myths and promote factoring as one of the best working capital solutions available to SMEs today.

 Factoring has been disguised under different names and terminologies for as long as we can remember.
 Today invoice finance is the commonly used name which covers both invoice discounting and factoring.
 We’ll save you the pain of defining them on this occasion.